CarlaAstudillo/nicar-2023-intro-to-web-dev/04_PUT_IT_ALL_TOGETHER/README.md

 ## Exercise #1: Set up the HTML page with a image

-Set up the following:

-* A Chrome web server
+If you need a refresher, you go back to the HTML section.

-* The HTML body template (You can copy and paste from here)
+* Set up the HTML body template (You can copy and paste from [`here`](../00_EXCERCISES/02_HTML_EXAMPLE/index.html))
 * Add a title at the top, with a subhead, some text explaining what the site is about and a link.
-* Add an image to the page (hint on how to do that here)
+* Add an image to the page
-* Add a simple HTML table with a class name (hint on how to do that here)
+* Add a simple HTML table with a class name

+## Exercise #2: Make it pretty using CSS

+If you need a refresher, you go back to the CSS section.

+* Create a CSS file and connect it to your HTML file
+* Change the background color
+* Change the fonts
+* Center the images and the div elements on the page

+## Load in data into the HTML table using Javascript